100% renewable energy: Seasonal energy storage

 Hydropower is currently the only large scale low-carbon seasonal energy storage.
 In countries with high variation in energy demand by season (for example the UK uses far more gas for heating in the winter than it uses electricity) but lacking hydropower electrical interconnectors to countries with lots of hydropower (e.g. UK - Norway), electricity from hydropower is likely to be insufficient and development of a hydrogen economy would likely be needed: this is being trialled in the UK and 8 TWh of inter-seasonal hydrogen energy storage has been proposed.

 In Australia, as well as storing renewable energy as hydrogen, it is also proposed to be exported in the form of ammonia.
+This project has been cancelled.

+Cost

+McKinsey estimates that it will cost 7.5% of global domestic product between 2021 and 2050 to achieve net zero (not 100% renewable, which will be more expensive).
+Current spending is just over half of this.

 Open research questions

 A review identified major gaps and neglected aspects – open research questions – in the 100% RE literature.
 These include: